Looking for a short term loan in Arizona? Here’s what you need to know.

-Due to the astronomical interest rates and the frequency of borrowers defaulting on their loans, payday loans are no longer legal in Arizona.
+Payday loans are no longer legal in Arizona.
 The law that permitted payday loans in Arizona expired on June 30, 2010, and consumer loans with annual percentage rates (APRs) over 36% became illegal as of July 1, 2010.

 Keep in mind that if you choose to apply for any kind of loan or line of credit, it’s very important read all the paperwork (including all the fine print) before signing anything.
 It’s also a good idea to have a solid plan to pay back your loan, so you don’t find yourself needing to borrow more money to repay debt.
-Go through this guide to find out about your alternatives.

 Installment loans you could apply for